sirex/databot/README.rst

 We see, that one item was added to our ``index`` pipe.
 We can see content of last added item in pipe using ``show`` command::

-    $ ./hackernews.py show index -x text
+    $ ./hackernews.py show index -x content

-Again, we used ``-x text`` for the same reasons as with ``download`` command.
+Again, we used ``-x content`` for the same reasons as with ``download`` command.
 If you want to see content of a specific item, you can add ``key`` argument::

-    $ ./hackernews.py show index 'https://news.ycombinator.com/' -x text
+    $ ./hackernews.py show index 'https://news.ycombinator.com/' -x content

 Now we need to extract news titles from downloaded HTML code.
 For this we need to specified CSS selector or XPath query.
 We can check what our selector returns